ghengeveld/react-redux-styleguide/README.md

 - Expose secondary functions as named exports for unit testing.
 - Never export anonymous (arrow) functions.

-React components come in two flavors: presentation components and container components, also known as dumb vs smart components.
+React components come in two flavors: presentation components and container components, also known as [dumb vs smart components].
 We simply refer to them as 'components' and 'containers'.

 React v0.14 introduced a new way to write components.
 In the past we would write every component as a class.
 However, since presentation components are very lightweight, they don't need all the power that a class provides (i.e. lifecycle methods and state).

 The new way to write components uses a function instead of a class.
-Components defined that way are known as 'functional stateless components' because they cannot have any state and they are pure functions.
+Components defined that way are known as '[functional stateless components][fsc]' because they cannot have any state and they are pure functions.
 This means they will receive their props as an argument and must return the rendered component.
 It basically boils down to having only a render method, which receives the props as an argument rather than accessing it as a class property.
 They also receive context as a second argument.

 Each component or container should be inside its own directory.
 This reduces the clutter when components use CSS and other related files.
 By using `index.js` you won't have to change any import statements when you migrate from a file to